WIDOW JANE BOURBON WHISKEY

-As great whiskey distillers throughout the world — from Kentucky to Scotland — have long known, it takes sweet water from tough rock to make great whiskey.
-And, that’s what Widow Jane Whiskey, distilled in the Red Hook neighborhood of Brooklyn, is all about.
+It follows that the most basic ingredient is water – and, as all the great whiskey distillers throughout the world — from Kentucky to Scotland — have long known: is that is takes sweet water from tough rock to make great whiskey.

 This is why all Widow Jane products are distilled or proofed with water from the historic limestone caves of the Widow Jane Mine in Rosendale, New York – a water with such unique chemical properties as to be equal to that used by the most revered whiskey makers.

 While Mr. Preston’s first love was Scotch, his exposure to high-end bourbon changed all of that.
 Where single malt scotches are distilled only from barley, American bourbons are expressions of the vast range of New World ingredients from rye to corn and offer a much wider spectrum of flavors and aromas.

 For Widow Jane whiskeys and bourbons, Mr. Preston wanted to expand upon the palate of even the most vaunted bourbons from Kentucky and he also wanted a product that was 100% GMO free.
 He began researching corn and became fascinated not only with the quantity of corn varietals, but the devotion and stories of the “seed sharers,” families and exchange banks that had kept those varietals from disappearing forever.